 How Long Does It Take to Induce Lactation?

 Inducing lactation refers to the practice of assisting a woman who has not been pregnant to produce milk.
 A woman adopting a newborn baby who wishes to nurse may ask, how long does it take to induce lactation?

-Inducing lactation takes approximately 6 to 7 weeks with regular pumping during intervals matching how often a newborn baby nurses.
-This length of time is longer than for a woman who has just given birth, so the head start is needed.
+Inducing lactation takes approximately 6 to 7 weeks with regular pumping during intervals matching how often newborn baby nurses.
+This length of time is longer than for a woman who has just given birth, so a head start is needed.